Josef-Friedrich/LuaTeX_Lua-API/README.md

 Studio Code](https://code.visualstudio.com), sondern in einer [großen Anzahl an Editoren](https://langserver.org/#implementations-client) möglich sein, die das „LSP“ unterstützen. -->
-Features such as code completion syntax highlighting and marking of warnings and errors, should therefore not only be possible in [Visual Studio Code](https://code.visualstudio.com), but in a [large number of editors](https://langserver.org/#implementations-client) that support
+Features such as code completion, syntax highlighting and marking of warnings and errors, should therefore not only be possible in [Visual Studio Code](https://code.visualstudio.com), but in a [large number of editors](https://langserver.org/#implementations-client) that support